PrincetonUniversityOIT/design-system/README.md

 npm install
 ```

-You will want to run the build for the web components and CSS before running the server.
+You will want to run the build for the JS components and CSS before running the server.

 ```
-npm run stencil-build
+npm run build-dev
 ```

 After that you should be ready to run the site locally.